 Medaille Trusts mission is to provide refuge and freedom from modern slavery .We are one of the largest providers of supported safe house accommodation for victims of modern slavery in the UK

-Opportunity: Museum Event Maker Come and join a team who deliver exciting events all year round for families and adults at the RAF Museum Midlands site.
-You can choose when to volunteer to match your availability, there is no regular weekly commitment.
 Tasks will include: Helping to prepare the site for an event, this might involves preparing a activity areas, information and signage, setting up activities, this might involve choosing appropriate activities, setting up activity areas, ensuring staffing and resources are available, Overseeing family activities this might involve ticket selling and cash handing, handing out equipment and prizes, supervising hands on activities and assisting with games and activities.
 Assisting at large scale events this might involve manning the car park, directing visitors, providing information, running the info stall, Helping to take down events.
-We have introduced a buddy programme for our new Event Makers.

 Requirements: Able to work as a team, friendly and approachable, be confidence in engaging and approaching our visitors.